csswizardry/csswizardry.github.com/_posts/2013-11-24-the-problems-with-crafting-code.md

 ## A disservice

 I also feel that the word craft actually plays down our role.
-A word which conjures images—as Mark painted—of someone sat in a shed, isolated, poring over the fine details of something in an almost obsessive manner, does not appropriately describe what we do day in, day out; we solve peoples’ business problems using design and code.
+A word which conjures images — as Mark painted — of someone sat in a shed, isolated, poring over the fine details of something in an almost obsessive manner, does not appropriately describe what we do day in, day out; we solve peoples’ business problems using design and code.
 Surely that sounds far more impressive _and_